getodk/docs/src/data-permission-filters.rst

   :alt: Verify User Screen
   :class: device-screen-vertical

-Clicking the "guilabel:`Verify User Permissions` button on this screen will initiate a series of requests to the configured server.
+Clicking the :guilabel:`Verify User Permissions` button on this screen will initiate a series of requests to the configured server.
 These requests verify that the server URL is correct, that the server works with this application name, and then verify the server sign-on credential that has been configured on the :guilabel:`Server Settings` page.

 .. warning::